iofoundry/ontology/README.md

 The IOF Core Ontology resides at  the top of this suite from an architectural perspective and contains terms found in several operational areas of manufacturing.
 Additionally, the architectural approach chosen by the IOF is to base all of its ontologies on a single foundational or top-level ontology–for which the IOF chose the [Basic Formal Ontology](https://basic-formal-ontology.org/bfo-2020.html) or BFO.
 The Core Ontology contains many intermediate-level terms that derive from BFO and from which the IOF ontologies derive domain industry terms.
 Core intermediate-level terms are often domain independent–meaning one can find them in other industries and fields, such as in the banking, insurance, and healthcare industries, or the sciences, as in the physics, chemistry, and biology domains.

-# Definition of Status
+# How Status is Specified for IOF Ontologies and Constructs

+IOF uses Maturity Level to describe the status of its ontological content.
 The following are the definitions and usage guide for the Maturity Level (excerpt from [IOF Annotation Vocabulary Guide v2.1](https://oagiscore.atlassian.net/wiki/spaces/IOF/pages/4532142081/IOF+Annotation+Property+Guide+V2.1#Maturity).
 Note that access to the guide may require [IOF membership](https://industrialontologies.org/participation-request/)):

 > Note: the term _construct_ is inclusive of both classes and properties.